NordLB drops plans to sell shipping loans to KKR

-FRANKFURT German lender NordLB [NDLG.DE] has abandoned efforts to sell a 1.3 billion euro ($1.5 billion) portfolio of shipping loans to KKR (KKR.N), a spokesman for NordLB said on Monday.
+FRANKFURT (Reuters) - German lender NordLB [NDLG.DE] has abandoned efforts to sell a 1.3 billion euro ($1.5 billion) portfolio of shipping loans to KKR (KKR.N), a spokesman for NordLB said on Monday.

 NordLB had said in April it hoped to complete a deal by the end of June, following about a year of negotiations.